-(E) Requirements for administrator

-- (1) The operator shall employ an administrator except where the operator serves as the administrator. - (2) The administrator or operator serving as administrator shall: [5123:2-3-07 (B)(3)] - (a) Be at least twenty-one years of age. [proposed new Provider Certification rule (5123:2-2-01)] - (b) Have a valid social security number and one of the following forms of identification: [5123:2-2-01)] - (i) State of Ohio identification: - (ii) Valid driver's license; or - (iii) Other government-issued photo identification. - (c) Be able to read, write, and understand English at a level sufficient to comply with all requirements set forth in administrative rules governing the services provided.
-[5123:2-2-01] - (d) Except for a person who, on the day immediately prior to the effective date of this rule, was employed by or under contract with a residential facility as the administrator, hold a high school diploma or general education development certificate.
-[5123:2-2-01] - (e) Except for a person who, on the day immediately prior to the effective date of this rule, was employed by or under contract with a residential facility as the administrator, either: - (i) Hold a bachelor's degree from an accredited college or university; or - (ii) Have at least four years of full-time (or equivalent part-time) paid work experience as a supervisor of programs or services for individuals with developmental disabilities.
-[5123:2-2-01 (D)(1)(b)]
+- (E) Requirements for administrator - (1) The operator shall employ an administrator except where the operator serves as the administrator. - (2) The administrator or operator serving as administrator shall: - (a) Be at least twenty-one years of age. - (b) Have a valid social security number and one of the following forms of identification: - (i) State of Ohio identification; - (ii) Valid driver's license; or - (iii) Other government-issued photo identification. - (c) Be able to read, write, and understand English at a level sufficient to comply with all requirements set forth in administrative rules governing the services provided. - (d) Except for a person who, on the day immediately prior to the effective date of this rule, was employed by or under contract with a residential facility as the administrator, hold a high school diploma or general education development certificate. - (e) Except for a person who, on the day immediately prior to the effective date of this rule, was employed by or under contract with a residential facility as the administrator, either: - (i) Hold a bachelor's degree from an accredited college or university; or - (ii) Have at least four years of full-time (or equivalent part-time) paid work experience as a supervisor of programs or services for individuals with developmental disabilities. - (f) Except for a person who, on the day immediately prior to the effective date of this rule, was employed by or under contract with a residential facility as the administrator, have at least one year of full-time (or equivalent part-time) paid work experience in the provision of services to individuals with developmental disabilities which included responsibility for: - (i) Personnel matters:

-- (f) Except for a person who, on the day immediately prior to the effective date of this rule, was employed by or under contract with a residential facility as the administrator, have at least one year of full-time (or equivalent part-time) paid work experience in the provision of services to individuals with developmental disabilities which included responsibility for: [5123:2-3-07 (B)(3) & 5123:2-2-01] - (i) Personnel matters; - (ii) Supervision of employees; - (iii) Program services; and - (iv) Financial management. - (g) Undergo a background investigation in accordance with rule 5123:2-2-02 of the Administrative Code and be enrolled in the Ohio attorney general's retained applicant fingerprint database information exchange system ("RAPBACK"). [proposed new Provider Certification rule (5123:2-2-01)] - (h) Successfully complete, within thirty days of hire as the administrator or operator serving as administrator, department-provided web-based training that addresses: initial overview for administrators of residential facilities. [proposed new Provider Certification rule (5123:2-2-01)] - (i) A residential facility's role and responsibilities with regard to home and community-based services including person-centered service delivery self-determination, and self-advocacy; - (ii) Management of individuals' funds; - (iii) The rights of individuals set forth in sections 5123.62 to 5123.64 of the Revised Code; and - (iv) The requirements of rule 5123:2-17-02 of the Administrative Code including a review of health and welfare alerts issued by the department. - (i) Successfully complete, within a year sixty days of hire as the administrator or operator serving as administrator, department approved training in accordance with standards established by the department in: [proposed new Provider Certification rule (5123:2-2-01)] - (i) Service documentation; - (ii) Billing requirements;
+- (ii) Supervision of employees; - (iii) Program services; and - (iv) Financial management. - (g) Undergo a background investigation in accordance with rule 5123:2-2-02 of the Administrative Code and be enrolled in the Ohio attorney general's retained applicant fingerprint database information exchange system ("RAPBACK"). - (h) (g) Successfully Except for a person who, on the day immediately prior to the effective date of this rule, was employed by or under contract with a residential facility as the administrator, successfully complete, within thirty days of hire as the administrator or operator serving as administrator, department-provided web-based initial overview orientation for administrators of residential facilities. - (i) (h) Successfully Except for a person who, on the day immediately prior to the effective date of this rule, was employed by or under contract with a residential facility as the administrator, successfully complete, within sixty days of hire as the administrator or operator serving as administrator, training in accordance with standards established by the department in: - (i) Service documentation; - (ii) Billing requirements Fiscal administration and/or billing for services, as applicable; - (iii) Internal compliance programs; - (iv) The rights of individuals set forth in sections 5123.62 to 5123.64 of the Revised Code; and - (v) The requirements of rule 5123:2-17-02 of the Administrative Code including a review of health and welfare alerts issued by the department. - (j) (i) Successfully complete, commencing in the second year of employment as the administrator or operator serving as administrator, annual training in accordance with standards established by the department in: - (i) A residential facility's role and responsibilities with regard to services including person-centered planning, community participation and integration, self-determination, and self-advocacy; - (ii) The rights of individuals set forth in sections 5123.62 to 5123.64 of the Revised Code; and